Kaalai: Production

 Sulile Kumar made his acting debut in the film and took the screen name "Tharun Kshatriya" at the director Tarun Gopi's suggestion.
-Tarun Gopi was critical of Silambarasan's involvement in the project and stated that the actor grossly interfered with his duties as a director.
+A song sequence featuring Silambarasan and Vedhika was shot in Melbourne, Australia.
+Post-release, Tarun Gopi was critical of Silambarasan's involvement in the project and stated that the actor grossly interfered with his duties as a director.
 Gopi labelled the actor "unprofessional" and stated that he could not recognise the film from his original script.

 Soundtrack

 The soundtrack consists of six songs composed by G. V. Prakash Kumar.
 Silambarasan suggested Mamta Mohandas to sing an alternate version of the rap song "Kaala Kaala".
 The album was released on 31 December 2007.
 Karthik Srinivasan of Milliblog wrote, "Three neat tracks from GV Prakashkumar, but the nonchalance towards the language and pronunciation is appalling".
-He was particularly critical of the diction of the non-Tamil speaking Mamta and Madhushree, especially the former pronouncing the film's title as /ta/ rather than the correct /ta/.This Film Music Rights was released under Ayngaran Music & Sony Music South.
+He was particularly critical of the diction of the non-Tamil speaking Mamta and Madhushree, especially the former pronouncing a word as /ta/ rather than the correct /ta/.
+The music rights were released under Ayngaran Music and Sony Music South.